kratores85/emw/README.md

 # Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Lotus by erri120 - Repository template and NPC visuals
+- Lotus by erri120 - Repository template
-- Total - Being a really helpful guy.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you

 # Contact